This page explains the variables found in

 the localpart for DMARC rua and ruf email addresses.

-(e.g. for performance reasons) by setting the optional variable
+(e.g. for performance reasons) by setting the variable to

 WEB_ADMINcontains the path to the main admin interface

 WEB_WEBMAILcontains the path to the Web email client.

 WEBROOT_REDIRECTredirects all non-found queries to the set path.
 An empty